kebroad/love-notes/README.md

 This system consists of three interconnected applications that work together to create a seamless love note sharing experience:

 1. **Frontend Website** - A mobile and desktop compatible React app where users can create and send love notes
-2. **Backend API** - Golang-based Firebase Functions handling data management and API requests
+2. **Backend API** - TypeScript-based Firebase Functions handling data management and API requests
 3. **Raspberry Pi Display** - Python application that receives and displays love notes on e-ink displays

 ## Architecture Overview